andkerr/andkerr.github.io/posts/0_ideas.md

 - Fun Facts are Weird
 - Is some "Balkan" music the same as some "Middle Eastern" music?
 - derivatives and the present
+- People like me in the jazz program